nisheed75/RoboND-Kinematics-Project/writeup.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-Since the last three joints in the Kuka KR210 are revolute and their joint axes intersecpt at a single point, we have a spherical wrist with joint 5 and this is our common intesection point which we call the wrist center.
+Since the last three joints in the Kuka KR210 are revolute and their joint axes intersect at a single point, we have a spherical wrist with joint 5, and this is our common intersection point which we call the wrist center.
 This allows us to kinematically decouple the IK problem into Inverse Position and Inverse Orientation.

-In summary we doing the following:
+In summary, we doing the following:
 1. <b>Inverse Position Kinematics</b> - Find the first 3 joint angles (counting from the base) from the pose position
-1. <b>Inverse Orientation Kinematics</b> - Find the remaining 3 wrist joint angles from the pose orientation.
+1. <b>Inverse Orientation Kinematics</b> - Find the remaining three wrist joint angles from the pose orientation.

 ##### Inverse Position Kinematics
-To obtain the position of the wrist center we can use the transaformation matrix we defined above.
-As it was done on the course explanation I simplfiy the homogenous transform as follows:<br>
+To obtain the position of the wrist center, we can use the transformation matrix we defined above.
+As it was done on the course explanation I simplify the homogeneous transform as follows:<br>
 ![homogenous transform][image15]

 <b>l</b>, <b>m</b>, and <b>n</b> are orthonormal vectors representing the end-factor orientation along  X, Y, Z axes of the local corordinate frame.